- Course Goal 1: Understand the day-to-day operations of a restaurant and foodservice establishment.

-In order to mitigate any issues with your computer and online assessments, it is very important that you take the “Practice Quiz” from each computer you will be using to take your graded quizzes and exams.
+In order to mitigate any issues with your computer and online assessments, it is very important that you take the "Practice Quiz" from each computer you will be using to take your graded quizzes and exams.
 It is your responsibility to make sure your computer meets the minimum hardware requirements.
+Assessments in this course are not compatible with mobile devices and should not be taken through a mobile phone or tablet.
 If you need further assistance please contact FIU Online Support Services.

 Syllabus Agreement and Academic Honesty Assignment

 This assignment is designed to ensure that you, the student, have read and understand the syllabus.
 If you have questions regarding the course content or assignments then it is your responsibility to ask me questions, you can do this via the Inbox or schedule a meeting with me in person or by phone.
 This assignment represents an agreement between student and professor.
 I will do my best to uphold my end but I require you to do the same.
 You must read the entire syllabus, then you must log onto Canvas to complete the Syllabus Agreement and Academic Honesty Policy Test on Canvas (this can be found in Module 1).
 This must be completed by Sunday, midnight (11.45pm) of the first week of class.